Kraven the Hunter: Hunted

-The Unbeatable Squirrel Girl II

-Sometime later, Kraven is pulled through time from moments before his death by Galactus to help their shared friend Squirrel Girl defeat Melissa Morbeck and her own coterie of time-displaced supervillains and former villains.
-Telling her not to blame herself for his ultimate fate.
-After reuniting with Doreen and thanking her for all she had done for him Kraven, bids Doreen a final goodbye before being returned to his death.
+Sometime later, Kraven is pulled through time from moments before his death by Galactus to help their shared friend Squirrel Girl defeat Melissa Morbeck and her coterie of time-displaced supervillains and former villains.
+After reuniting with Doreen and thanking her for all she had done for him, Kraven bids Doreen a final goodbye before being returned to his death.

-Kraven: Excuse the interruption, but I believe we are being sent back too, Doreen.Squirrel Girl: Kraven, I--Kraven: Nyet.
-You are alive, and we did good when we had the chance.
-That is all anyone can ask from life.
-I do not know what happens now, and my memories of this will be erased.
-But there is something that I would like you to recall whenever you think of me, my dear friend.
-It is a saying from Russia...
-"Govoryat, shto kur doyat."
-Belka...
-Wink! ...don't believe everything you hear.